Student Application Process for Parents and Students

 Notice of Conditional Acceptance

-If you decide not to enroll your student, you should inform the choice district as soon as possible as a courtesy as there may be students on the waiting list.
+- If you decide not to enroll your student, you should inform the choice district as soon as possible because there may be students on the waiting list.

 The resident district is responsible for the transportation services of all eligible choice students, provided the cost does not exceed the established maximum.
 The choice district must send the resident district Transportation Requests for those students eligible for transportation services.